 What causes endometrial hyperplasia?

-Endometrial hyperplasia develops when a woman has an imbalance of estrogen and progestin.
+Endometrial hyperplasia develops when a woman has an imbalance of estrogen and progesterone.
 There are a number of reasons this can occur:

 - Having irregular menstrual periods, being obese, or having polycystic ovary syndrome (PCOS) may interfere with ovulation, which reduces progestin exposure.

-- During perimenopause, when a woman is not ovulating regularly, her exposure to progestin is reduced.
+- During perimenopause, when a woman is not ovulating regularly, her exposure to progesterone is reduced.

-- After menopause, a woman no longer ovulates, so she is no longer exposed to progestin.
+- After menopause, a woman no longer ovulates, so she is no longer exposed to progesterone.

-- The breast cancer medication tamoxifen mimics the effects of estrogen, without progestin.
+- The breast cancer medication tamoxifen mimics the effects of estrogen, without progestin (a synthetic chemical that mimics the effects of progesterone on the body).
 Some people take prescription estrogen without also taking progestin.

 What are the symptoms of endometrial hyperplasia?